-A. The IHS worker shall make a foster care candidacy determination for each child in a family receiving in-home services.
+A. The IHS practitioner shall make a foster care candidacy determination for each child in a family receiving IHS.
 A child may be considered a foster care candidate when a child is determined to be conditionally safe and the risk of maltreatment is moderate or high, or when a child is determined to be unsafe.

-B. A child may determined to be a foster care candidate at any point during the in-home services case when there has been a change in a family’s circumstances that affects the safety of a child.
+B. A child may be determined to be a foster care candidate at any point during the IHS case when there has been a change in a family’s circumstances that affects the safety of a child.

 C. Once a child has been initially determined a foster care candidate, then the foster care candidacy is re-determined for the child every six months.

-A. In-home services are assigned within five working days of the disposition of the investigation.
+A. IHS are assigned within five calendar days of the disposition of the investigation.

-B. The investigation is closed within five days of case transfer to an in-home services worker.
+B. The investigation is closed within five calendar days of case transfer to an IHS practitioner.

-A. No waiting list is established or maintained for in-home services.
+A. No waiting list is established or maintained for IHS.

-B. Families participate in in-home services without court intervention.
+B. Families participate in safety related IHS without court intervention.

-C. Services are provided to the family based on assessment of safety of the child and risk of abuse or neglect to the child by the parent or guardian.
+C. Services are provided to the family based on assessment of safety of the child and risk of abuse or neglect to the child by the parent, guardian or custodian.
 Services provided to the family utilize family strengths, family resources, community resources, and PSD resources.

 D. PSD favors the use of family and community services over direct services whenever possible and appropriate.

-E. In-home services are delivered as a collaborative effort between PSD, the family, and community partners.
+E. IHS are delivered as a collaborative effort between PSD, the family, and community partners.

-A. The in-home services worker schedules the initial face-to-face contact with the family within 72 hours from transfer of the case to in-home services.
+A. The IHS practitioner schedules the initial face-to-face contact with the family within 72 hours from transfer of the case to IHS.

-B. The in-home services worker shall meet with the family at least weekly through the duration of the case.
+B. The IHS practitioner shall meet with the family at least weekly through the duration of the case.

 C. When determining the meeting frequency and other types of intervention, safety of the child is always the first consideration.